 In vaucheria, asexual reproduction takes place by the method of fertilization, with the help of sharply differentiated male and female reproductive organs.
 The male reproductive organ is known as antheridia and the female reproductive organ is known as oogonium, they are developed at a scattered interval of time after lateral outgrowths.

 1. Plant body is filamentous, coenocytic and branched.
-It remains attached with the substratum by rhizoids.
+It remains attached to the substratum by rhizoids.

 2. Reserve food is fats and oils.

 3. Reproduction takes place by all three means: Vegetative, Asexual and Sexual.